Please reference the following glossary and tools for assistance when using the Leave Guide.

 - Spouse - Your opposite-sex or same-sex spouse.

 - Parent - Includes biological parents or individuals who acted in the capacity as parents.
 It does not include a parent-in-law.

 - Son/Daughter - Includes biological, adopted, foster or step children, legal wards and other individuals for whom the employee acts in the capacity of a parent (e.g. a child of a person in loco parentis) who is under 18 years of age or over 18 years of age and incapable of self-care because of a mental or physical disability.

 - Next of kin - Applies only to the legal next of kin of a member of the armed forced who has a qualifying serious illness or injury.

-Immediate family member: For the purposes of the leave categories in Personal Time Away, immediate family members are Individuals related by kinship, adoption (including certified foster children), or marriage who are living in the same household with the employee and minor children of the employee who are not living in the same household.
+Immediate family members - Individuals related by kinship, adoption (including certified foster children), or marriage who are living in the same household with the employee and minor children of the employee who are not living in the same household.

 Extended Illness Bank leave may also be taken to care for a spouse, parent or non-minor child who does not reside in the same household only if the time taken is necessary to provide care as a direct result of a documented medical condition.
 An employee may not use Extended Illness Bank leave to care for a parent-in-law if the parent-in-law does not live in the same household.